 The authors and collaborating food safety experts highlight several unique features of Asian culture that interplay with food safety management: evolving leadership toward modern styles, emerging risk awareness, and an immense hunger for learning

 As the issues related to COVID-19 continue to subside and more restrictions are lifted, will we see food companies return to business travel, including in-person meetings and food conferences?
 We asked more than 250 companies about their travel plans for 2022 and beyond to find out.
-Companies told us about their plans and how much travel they may or may not be anticipating in 2022.
 Our survey found a wide variety of policies depending on the company, the location of the travel, and the purpose of the trip.

 Fish and shellfish farm-raised in the U.S. must meet rigorous standards for food safety and quality, as well as environmental impact.
 Seafood processors, packers, and warehouses comply with the mandatory requirements of the Food and Drug Administration's Hazard Analysis and Critical Control Points (HACCP).
 This article takes a deep dive into the many regulations that make U.S. farm-raised seafood one of the safest, healthiest, and most sustainable foods available to the consumer.